fhiso/legacy-format/combined.md

 #### IndividualAttribute   {#IndividualAttribute}

-The *IndividualAttribute* type has no tag name and cannot be directly instantiated.
-It serves as an abstract supertype for other events and attributes.
+The *IndividualAttribute* type serves as an abstract supertype for attributes of an individual.

 Represents attributes or facts are used to describe an individual's actions, physical description, employment, education, places of residence, etc.
 These are not generally thought of as events.